oguzthmc/movie-searchive/README.md

 Asking who
 - Search will be made using movie title, movie year and movie genre using http://www.omdbapi.com/ service.
 - Those who are asked to be shown in the results;
-  - The name of the movie,
+  - The name of the movie
-  - year,
+    - year
   - imdb score
   - poster
 - Results can be added to favorites